Port Security Unit: Capabilities

-PSUs are the Coast Guard's expeditionary forces and are a quick response force capable of rapid worldwide deployment They can deploy within 96 hours and establish operations within 24 hours of arrival.
+Port Security Units are the Coast Guard's expeditionary forces and are a quick response force capable of rapid worldwide deployment They can deploy within 96 hours and establish operations within 24 hours of arrival.
 They provide security for forward deployed base camps and ports around the world where needed.
-Some of the unit's capabilities include, but are not limited to:
+Some of the units' capabilities include, but are not limited to: